 - Elizabeth Simcock—Irish flute, bodhrán (drum), and vocals.
 Elizabeth (at left) is best known as part of nationally successful Celtic vocal group Navan.
 She and Alan have developed a very comfortable Irish instrumental duet over the years (see Birch above).

 - Bryan Whiting—Irish flute.
 Bryan and Alan, old pals and neighbors in Madison's "Irish music ghetto," share a dedication to the "old way" of playing Irish dance music the way it should be played: so that it makes you leap on your feet and step it out, even without modern devices such as guitars or drums.
 Bryan and Alan are also long-time figures in Wisconsin's Irish set-dancing scene, which gives them an intimate understanding of Irish dance music rarely found among musicians.
-But their lively music has also been very welcome at weddings, parties, and pubs.
+Bryan is available exclusively for traditional Irish dance events.

 ...and maybe a dance caller, too